ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/power/power_manage.md

 <span class="images">![Deep sleep](../../../images/deepsleep1.png)<span>In deep sleep mode, the idle current goes down to 358 uA.
 The jitter is noise from the energy profiler.</span></span>

-**Note:** The current consumption differs wildly between devices, even when comparing between MCUs from the same vendor.
-Look at the data sheet for your MCU to get an indication of power consumption in sleep and deep sleep mode.
+<span class="notes">**Note:** The current consumption differs wildly between devices, even when comparing between MCUs from the same vendor.
+Look at the data sheet for your MCU to get an indication of power consumption in sleep and deep sleep mode.</span>

 ### Sleep and deep sleep